Mike Yastrzemski Player Props: Giants vs. Mets

 Mike Yastrzemski At The Plate

-- Yastrzemski is batting .268 with four doubles, four home runs and three walks.
+- Yastrzemski is hitting .257 with four doubles, four home runs and three walks.

-- He ranks 83rd in batting average, 138th in on base percentage, and 48th in slugging among the qualified hitters in MLB.

-- In 22.2% of his games this year, he has gone deep, and 5.4% of his trips to the plate.
+- Looking at the 19 games he has played this year, he's hit a long ball in four of them (21.1%), and in 5.2% of his trips to the plate.

-- In 33.3% of his games this season, Yastrzemski has notched at least one RBI.
-In four of those games (22.2%) he recorded more than one RBI.
+- Yastrzemski has picked up an RBI in 31.6% of his games this season, with more than one RBI in 21.1% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.